wonch002/tic-tac-toe/README.md

 * numpy
 * pandas
 * sklearn
+* xgboost

 After these dependencies are met, execute the following in the terminal:

 * `python3 -i run_tictactoe.py`

-If you want a better view of all of the functions you can open `tictactoe_nb.ipynb` in a Jupyter Notebook.
-This organizes the files in an easy to understand way, and gives a description about each file.
+To see results of each model, and how all of the files work together, navigate to [tic-tac-toe](tictactoe_nb.ipynb), which is a Jupyter Notebook that has annotations and analysis for all methods and model results.
+Additionally, two sample games are demonstrated for each model to show an example of what kind of moves each model makes.